happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

 **Non-Functional Requirements:**

+- **Availability**
     - The system should be highly available.
 This is required because, if our service is down, all the URL redirections will start failing.
 - URL redirection should happen in real-time with minimal latency.
 - Shortened links should not be guessable (not predictable).